loyamarjTZ/teksystems-capstone-project/README.md

 # teksystems-capstone-project

-# Hi, welcome to my TEKsystems capstone project.

-## Below is a summary what is found in this file:
+## What is this web application?
-* User Stories
+* This web application implements MVP functionality of a typical Ecommerce web application

-## Ecommerce App User Stories
+## User Stories
 As a User, I would like to:
 * create an account so I can personalize my shopping experience
 * checkout items as a guest so that I am not forced to create an account